mansapatel111/VisionTransformerModel/README.md

 This Vision Transformer implementation adapts the Transformer architecture — originally designed for sequences — to process 2D, 3D and 4D images.

 Set Up:
-* Begin with clone this repo and then navingating to your repository.
+* Begin with cloning this repo and then navingating to your repository.
 Start with using cd my_repository in your terminal to get to the appropriate folder.

 * You must create a virtual environment and download all the dependencies.
 Use the following commands for this: Create a virtual environment: python3 -m venv myenv Running the virtual environment for mac: source myenv/bin/activate Running the virtual environment for windows: .\myenv\Scripts\activate.ps1